 3: CATS MUST BE HEALTHY FOR SURGERY.
 Your cat cannot be on antibiotics.
 If your cat was on meds please consult us about this when scheduling.
 If your cat has any other health issues you will need to contact your regular vet for surgery.

-5: Since many purebred cats are predisposed to cardiomyopathies you will need to consult your regular vet for surgery.
+5: Since many purebred cats are predisposed to cardiomyopathies you will need to consult your regular vet for surgery, this means breeds like Siamese, Ragdolls, brachycephalic breeds, exotics, Bengals, Maine Coons etc

 6: If you just applied a flea/tick prevention product, administered/applied dewormer, etc, wait a few days for surgery since some cats can have reactions to these products and let us know this when scheduling.